orchardstreet/LOLCODE-IRC-client/README.md

 Might fork LOLCODE later to unofficially add multiplexing and/or non-blocking socket support, so that you can send custom messages to channels.

+This works great with ergochat IRC servers, as it seems they all ping via "PING <nickname>".
+As LOLCODE doesn't have string parsing, we have to account for all possible PING messages we could receive.
+Some servers may implement a unique PING string that this program doesn't recognize, in which case this program will disconnect and fail.
+One could edit the code to match a specific PING string from a specific server though.

 ## To run on Debian based systems

 sudo apt update && sudo apt install cmake build-essential git -y